Package 'giscoR'

 cache_dir

 A path to a cache directory.
-On missing value the function would store the cached files on a temporary dir (See base::tempdir()).
+If NULL, the function stores cached files in a temporary directory (see base::tempdir()).

 overwrite

-If this is set to TRUE, it will overwrite an existing GISCO_CACHE_DIR that you already have in local machine.
+If TRUE, overwrite an existing GISCO_CACHE_DIR that you already have on your local machine.

 install

-if TRUE, will install the key in your local machine for use in future sessions.
+If TRUE, install the cache path on your local machine for use in future sessions.
 Defaults to FALSE.
-If cache_dir is FALSE this parameter is set to FALSE automatically.
+If cache_dir is FALSE, install is automatically set to FALSE.

 verbose